johnyob/omniml/tex/popl26-author-response-draft.md

 A common theme across reviews is that the paper is difficult to read: definitions are scattered, essential material is deferred to appendices, and the line of contributions is obscured by staging and breadth.
-We acknowledge these issues, which we believe comes from bad decisions we made to fit the page limit, too close to the deadline for comfort.
+We acknowledge these issues, which we believe come from bad decisions we made to fit the page limit, too close to the deadline for comfort.
 Below we outline concrete changes we will make in a revision to address those concerns.

-(The table of content for our proposed version is included at the end of the response.)
+(The table of contents for our proposed version is included at the end of the response.)

 ### Contributions